-Ben A’an is our favourite viewpoint in Scotland, and quite rightly.
-It’s beautifully located overlooking Loch Katrine Trossachs; with farther views to nearby hills, Ben Venue and Ben Ledi.
-On a nice day, view from Ben A’an summit stretches as far as Ben Lomond and Arrochar Alps!
+Ben A’an is our favourite viewpoint in Scotland, and quite rightly!
+It’s beautifully located overlooking Loch Katrine Trossachs, with farther views to nearby hills, Ben Venue and Ben Ledi.
+On a clear day, view from Ben A’an summit stretches as far as Ben Lomond and Arrochar Alps!

 - Height: 454 masl